tresorit/ZeroKit-NodeJs-backend-sample/README.md

     - callbackURL: Where the IDP process redirects to, overriding the automatic calculation.
                     Required for hybrid flow (mobile) clients and optional for code flow (web) clients.

+Please keep in mind, that many of these settings are used for strict, case-sensitive character matching, so they should be the same as on the management portal character-to-character.

 If you want to use it with your own application you need to also modify app.js and customize the application logic through the callbackConfig.